divyanshmaybe/Agentic-Trading-Platform/shared/js/DB_MANAGER_README.md

 ## Best Practices

+1. **Shared or service-specific schemas** - Schemas can be in `shared/prisma/` for shared models or `apps/your-service/prisma/` for service-specific models
-1. **One Prisma client per service** - Each service should have its own schema and generated client
+2. **One Prisma client per service** - Each service should use its own generated client instance
-2. **Singleton pattern** - Always use `getInstance()` to get the database manager
+3. **Singleton pattern** - Always use `getInstance()` to get the database manager
-3. **Connection lifecycle** - Let BaseApp handle connect/disconnect, or manage manually
+4. **Connection lifecycle** - Let BaseApp handle connect/disconnect, or manage manually
-4. **Error handling** - Always wrap database operations in try-catch blocks
+5. **Error handling** - Always wrap database operations in try-catch blocks
-5. **Transactions** - Use `db.transaction()` for multi-step operations
+6. **Transactions** - Use `db.transaction()` for multi-step operations

 ## Example: Auth Server

 See `apps/auth_server/lib/prisma.ts` for a complete example of how to set up the database manager in a service.
+The auth server uses a shared Prisma schema located in `shared/prisma/schema.prisma`.